tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 ## Screencast Videos

-If you need additional help in the installation process, you can follow the step by step video guides in the following links.
+If you need additional help in the installation process, you can follow the step-by-step video guides in the following links.

 ### Microsoft Windows Users